 While many of the apps in here can be used with the Online Store builder, some are just for use with the POS system.
 There is a good selection of apps across a variety of different categories, some of these apps add functionality to the Square system but a large proportion are integrations with other platforms or service providers and it depends on the app as to whether it is a paid of free option.

-Square Theme Selection & Customisation
+Square Theme Selection & Customization

 Square doesn’t offer a selection of themes, there is just a default template that can be customized to fit your online store.

-Before you can access the theme customizer, you first need to answer some design related questions about your store, which helps Square set up the basic design elements.
+Before you can access the theme customizer, you first need to answer some design-related questions about your store, which helps Square set up the basic design elements.